MarsadMaqsood/StylishDialogs/README.md

 Success message：

-    new StylishAlertDialog(this, StylishAlertDialog.SUCCESS_TYPE)
+    new StylishAlertDialog(this, StylishAlertDialog.SUCCESS)
         .setTitleText("Good job!")
         .setContentText("You clicked the button!")
         .show();

 Message with a custom icon：

-    new StylishAlertDialog(this, StylishAlertDialog.CUSTOM_IMAGE_TYPE)
+    new StylishAlertDialog(this, StylishAlertDialog.CUSTOM_IMAGE)
         .setTitleText("Stylish!")
         .setContentText("Here's a custom image.")
         .setCustomImage(R.drawable.custom_img)